Omkar4141/LGMVIP-Data-Science-Internship/README.md

 # Data Science Internship @LetsGrowMore

-This repository contains tasks that i have completed as data science intern at LetsGrowMore.
+This repository contains the tasks that I have completed as an data science intern at LetsGrowMore.

 ## Name :- Omkar Rajendra Lokhande